vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Hoekstra, A.

 1965 Homeric Modifications of Formulaic Prototypes.
 Studies in the development of Greek epic dictioṇAmsterdam.
-Verh. ḍKoṇAk. v.
+Verh. d.
+KoṇAk. v.
 Wet.
-AfḍLett.
+Afd.
+Lett.
 NR

 Deel LXXI No. 1.